If you are experiencing difficulties with attendance or punctuality, please do call in for an informal chat with Mrs Fawcett.

 Pupil’s personal absence due to illness

-Hospital appointments (appointment letters to be shown to class teacher or office staff)
+Medical appointments (appointment letters to be shown to the office staff)

 WHAT IS AN UNAUTHORISED ABSENCE?